gammasoft71/Examples_Qt/README.md

 [Panel](Qt.Widgets/Containers/Panel) Shows how to create a Panel with QFrame.

-[TabControl](Qt.Widgets/Containers/TabControl) Shows how to create a TabControl with TabPages with QTabWidget.
+[TabWidget](Qt.Widgets/Containers/TabWidget) Shows how to create a tab widget with QTabWidget.

 [Window](Qt.Widgets/Containers/Window) Shows how to create a window with QMainWindow.